ccoay/ccoay.github.io/index.md

 Currently, I am applying for PhD program(a tough process).

+My main research interest is Information Extraction.
+There are subtasks like Named Entity Recognition、Relaton Extraction、Coreference Resolution and Event Extractions under IE. I am also passionate about the Semanctics and Sytactics.
+If
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for